Updated: Oct 23

 6. Checking In With Me

 My partner checks in with me throughout the day.
 It can be with a Whatsapp message or when we’re both at home and he comes into my office to ask how I am.
-Making cups of tea or coffee is another way of him checking in on me and making sure all is well.
+Making cups of tea or coffee is another way for him to check in on me and make sure all is well.
 Checking in with someone means you’re looking out for that person, no matter whether they’re feeling good or not.